dwaite/multipass/draft-waite-multipass-retrieval.md

 - The mechanism for proving the credential is associated with the ticket, such as a signature by the `cdv` key
 - The mechanism for a verifier to validate the credential within a presentation
 - The relationship of the credential with the subject
-- The process for a holder creating a presentation of your credential, including leveraging any features your credential may support such as selective disclosure of data
+- The process for a holder creating a presentation of the credential, including leveraging any features the credential may support such as selective disclosure of data
-- Recommendations on how a holder present your credential within a UX for informed consent
+- Recommendations on how a holder should present the credential within a UX for informed consent

 ## Multipass Protocol

-## Multipass ticket request
+## Multipass Ticket Request

 Given an appropriate access token, the holder requests a multipass ticket via POST to the multipass ticket endpoint.